hpides/BDL/tutorial_01_mac_internet_sharing.md

 sudo sysctl -w net.inet6.ip6.forwarding=1
 ```

-Next we create a NAT to forward packages from you device that has the internet connection to the Pi cluster.
-For that purpose we first define a `nat-rules` file and add the NAT rules.
+Next we create a NAT to forward packages from your device that has the internet connection to the Pi cluster.
+For that purpose we first create a `nat-rules` **file** and write the NAT rules to the `nat-rules` **file**.
 Here `en0` is the name of the device with the internet connection.
 You can figure out the device name with the `ifconfig` command.
+The location of the `nat-rules` **file** is the current directory of your terminal.
+The content of the `nat-rules` **file** is the following one.

 nat-rules: